In-Person Professional Development

 Collective Belonging: SEL Strategies for Gender + Racial Equity

-Join Girls Leadership this summer for a three-day professional development training.
+Join Girls Leadership for a three-day professional development training March 4 – 6, 2024 in Oakland, CA.

 In this training, you will experience, share, and practice social-emotional learning tools and strategies that promote gender and racial equity to support you in creating spaces where every student feels like they belong.
 You will receive a robust SEL curriculum, designed with the needs of the most marginalized girls in mind, that will prepare you to support all of your students.